OriolGraCar/InteractMaker/README.md

 * Proteosome and Glutamine synthetase : Examples of big and higly symetric proteic macro-complex.
 * Nucleosome : Example of a protein - DNA macro-complex.
 * Ribosome : Example of a protein - RNA macro-complex.
-* ATP-syntasa : Example of a big proteic complex with both symmetric and asymmetric parts.
+* ATP-synthase : Example of a big proteic complex with both symmetric and asymmetric parts.
 * RNA PolI and RNA exosome are various examples of asymmetric protein macro-complexes.
 * Phosphate dehydratase: Example of a big symetric macro-complex with lots of hetatoms.
 * Virus capsid: This are enormous proteic macrocomplex made of multiple chains.
 Warning running this example may take a while do to its complexity.